-There is no time table for how long any one particular shoe will last outdoors, but there are some simple tips that you can use in order to help you make the best decision possible prior to you spending your hard earned cash.
+There is no timetable for how long any particular shoe will last outdoors, but there are some simple tips that you can use for picking the perfect outdoor basketball shoe and help you make the best decision possible prior to you spending your hard-earned cash.

 Picking an outdoor basketball shoe may seem daunting, but it’s really not that difficult of a task.
-Some think too much into it or just have their hears set on a shoe that was not intended for primary outdoor use.
-If you happen to play basketball primarily outdoors then these are my top 5 tips to picking the perfect outdoor basketball shoe.
+Some think too much about it or just have their heart set on a shoe that wasn’t intended for primary outdoor use.
+If you happen to play basketball primarily outdoors, then these are the top 5 tips for picking the perfect outdoor basketball shoe.

-When picking a new shoe that you know will be your primary outdoor option then the rubber outsole is the first thing to consider.
+When picking a new shoe that you know will be your primary outdoor option, the rubber outsole is the first thing to consider.

-Solid or translucent rubbers are perfectly fine, but be sure that you’re aware of the rubbers density and thickness.
+Solid or translucent rubbers are perfectly fine, but be sure that you’re aware of the density and thickness of the rubber.

-XDR (Nike’s version of durable rubber) outsoles are an option overseas, and can be purchased via third party sellers on eBay, but the shoe’s upper are built to fit a bit wider.
+XDR (Nike’s version of durable rubber) outsoles are an option overseas and can be purchased via third-party sellers on eBay, but the shoe’s upper is built to fit a bit wider.
 This might be great for some and not-so-great for normal/narrow footers.
 XDR outsoles are also an option on NIKEiD (Nike By You) but if the pattern is thin then XDR won’t add a significant amount of time onto the lifespan of the sole.

 Aggressive traction patterns work beautifully (indoors) but they wear down pretty quickly outdoors.

-I’d suggest looking for something that has its traction pattern recessed into the outsole a bit.
-This type of pattern implementation will help promote even wear and tear while you play on rougher surfaces and they tend to last longer in general.
+Look for something that has its traction pattern recessed into the outsole a bit.
+This type of pattern implementation will help promote even wear and tear while you play on rougher surfaces and tend to last longer in general.

 Basketball shoes are built with a variety of materials — some last longer than others.